 |Detailed order of battle of the Franco-Imperial Army in the evening of October 31 1757|

-Monday October 31 at about 8:00 a.m., Frederick arrived in front of Weissenfels from the east while Keith was marching on Merseburg.
+- Around 8:00 a.m., Frederick arrived in front of Weissenfels with his vanguard.
 Weissenfels was a solid little place (about 6,000 inhabitants).
 It lay against high ground on the eastern or right bank of the Saale.
 It was a town in part flat, in part very steep, the streets running off level enough from the river and bridge.
-Saale was of good breadth at Weissenfels and not fordable.
-The town was garrisoned by 4 bns of the Reichsarmee and by a couple of French grenadier battalions (including the grenadiers of La Viefville Saint-Chamond Infanterie) under M. de Crillon.
-The garrison shut the gates and assembled in the market-place.
-The Prussians cannonaded town and gates, then rushed in over the walls of the castle-court and by other openings into the town.
-The French grenadiers delayed the Prussian advance, allowing the 4 Imperial bns to retire unmolested across Saale bridge.
+The Saale was of good breadth at Weissenfels and not fordable.
+The town was occupied by 15 French grenadier coys (including the grenadiers of La Viefville Saint-Chamond Infanterie) under M. de Crillon and 4 Imperial bns.
+They had been instructed to evacuate the town if a superior force approached but the hussars of Saint-Germain had waited too long in front of Rippach before retiring to Weissenfels and had rather taken the direction of Kösen.
+Therefore, the garrison of Weissenfels was unaware of the approach of the Prussians.
+When they saw Prussian troops advancing on the town, it shut the gates and assembled in the market-place.
+The Prussians cannonaded town and gates, then Grenadier Battalion Lubath, Grenadier Battalion Finck, Freibataillon Mayr blew up the gates and rushed into the town.
+The French grenadiers delayed the Prussian advance, allowing the 4 Imperial bns to retire unmolested across the Saale bridge.
 The French grenadiers then crossed the bridge, preventing the Prussian vanguard to seize it by setting it on fire behind them.
 The bridge burnt so rapidly that 400 French grenadiers were obliged to surrender.
 Once on the other side of the river with the rest of the army, the garrison planted cannon and successfully prevented the Prussians from quenching fire at the bridge.

 During the night of October 31 to November 1, Frederick picked out another crossing-place, about 1,5 km farther downstream and built a bridge.
 The Prussians were billeted in Weissenfels that night.
 The French and the Reichsarmee troops were drawn back upon the higher grounds on the opposite bank of the Saale, about Burgwerben and on to Tagewerben.